Azure/azure-docs-sdk-dotnet/api/overview/azure/latest/mixedreality.authentication-readme.md

 # Azure Mixed Reality Authentication client library for .NET - version 1.2.0

-Mixed Reality services, like Azure Spatial Anchors, Azure Remote Rendering, and others, use the Mixed Reality security token service (STS) for authentication.
+Mixed Reality services, like Azure Remote Rendering, use the Mixed Reality security token service (STS) for authentication.
 This package supports exchanging Mixed Reality account credentials for an access token from the STS that can be used to access Mixed Reality services.